wanghq21/MICN/README.md

 ## Contact
 If you have any questions, please contact wanghuiqiang@stu.scu.edu.cn.
+Welcome to discuss together.

 ## Citation
 If you find this repo useful, please cite our paper